 Research in reading including review of classic studies, broad topics in field of reading, identification of research trends and needs.
-(Formerly numbered Secondary Education 681.)
 636. Advanced Diagnosis in Reading (3) Prerequisite: Teacher Education 536.
 Principles and techniques of individual and group diagnosis of reading difficulties.
 Experience in administration and interpretation of individual and group instruments in diagnosis.
-(Formerly numbered Education 621 and Elementary Education 621.)
-637. Reading Clinic (3) Two lectures and three hours of laboratory.
-Prerequisites: Teacher Education 536 and 636.
+(Formerly numbered Elementary Education 621.)
+637. Reading Clinic (3) Two lectures and three hours of laboratory Prerequisites: Teacher Education 536 and 636.
 Supervised clinical experience in the utilization of remedial techniques in an individual and small group setting.
-(Formerly numbered Education 631.)
 638. Topics in Reading Education (1-6) Prerequisite: California Teaching Credential.